 The Compensation Committee recommends to the independent members of the Board of Directors the compensation of the Company's executive officers.
-The Compensation Committee met two times during 2006.
+The Compensation Committee met two times during 2007.
 All members of the Compensation Committee are independent, with the exception of Mr. Smith.
 Mr. Smith serves as the chairman of the Compensation Committee.
 The recommendations of the Compensation Committee were unanimously determined and approved by the independent Directors of the Board.
-The CEO was not present during voting and final deliberations regarding executive compensation.
+The CEO and other executive officers were not present during voting and final deliberations regarding executive compensation.
 The independent Directors of the Board meet the requirements of independence set forth in the listing standards for The NASDAQ Stock Market.